 Each M.Ed. candidate must petition to graduate at least one semester prior to completion of program requirements.
-The candidate should contact their program to request a petition.
+The Petition to Graduate form can be found online at www.kennesaw.edu/education/grad.

-The M.Ed. in Early Education is designed specifically for Accomplished Classroom Instructional Leaders.
-The program allows experienced classroom teachers in Elementary education (P-5) to earn a M.Ed. in four semesters while continuing their teaching career.
-Candidates complete three phases taught by full time graduate faculty and experienced school personnel.
+The M.Ed. in Elementary and Early Education is designed specifically for Accomplished Class-room Instructional Leaders.
+The program allows experienced classroom teachers in Elementary education (P-5) to earn a M.Ed. in four semesters while continuing their teaching careers.
+Candidates complete three phases taught by full-time graduate faculty and experienced school personnel.
 The program will be delivered in cohorts offered at centers in public schools, on campus, as well as online.
 Each center will have a cohort coordinator and graduate faculty who will mentor candidates and facilitate program delivery.
 The program of study schedule is designed to coincide with the public school calendar and will be provided in advance so teachers can coordinate educational and personal commitments with program requirements.